sodadata/docs/soda-cloud/roles-and-rights.md

 | **Responsibilities** | Adjust the default settings for accessing new datasets.
 See [Change the default access to datasets](#change-the-default-access-to-datasets). |
 | **Integrations** | Connect Soda Cloud to your organization's Slack workspace.
 See how to [Integrate with Slack]({% link soda-cloud/collaborate.md %}#integrate-with-slack). |
 | **Audit Trail** | Download a CSV file that contains user audit trail information.
 See [Access an audit trail](#access-an-audit-trail). |

+## Add multiple organizations

+You may find it useful to set up multiple organizations in Soda Cloud so that each corresponds with a different environment in your network infrastructure, such as production, staging, and development.
+Such a setup makes it easy for you and your team to access multiple, independent Soda Cloud organizations using the same profile, or login credentials.

+Note that Soda Cloud associates any [API keys]({% link soda-cloud/api-keys.md %}) that you generate within an organization with both your profile *and* the organization in which you generated the keys.
+API keys are not interchangeable between organizations.

+Contact <a href="mailto:support@soda.io">support@soda.io </a> to request multiple organizations for Soda Cloud.

 ## Access an audit trail